FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+17.DEC.22

+* Added public pireps route (for IVAO/VATSIM compatibility)
+* Added UserPireps widget to display a pilots pireps only (can be used at profile pages for IVAO/VATSIM purposes)

 15.NOV.22